stanislavb/en.coven.nu/about/index.md

 ## Inspiration

-The fiction is mostly inspired by the show "American Horror Story: Coven".
-You can watch this is if you want, but it is far from neccessary in order to participate in the LARP.
-The sexism, racism and cultural appropriation has been removed as thoroughly as we can.
+Our fiction is inspired by the show “American Horror Story: Coven”.
+You can watch this if you want, but it is not necessary in order to participate in the LARP.
+We have picked out what we believe to be the core of the series: horror, teenage angst, powers and tense character relationships.

-Another inspiration is the Swedish book "Cirkeln".
-Read or watch this if you want more of an insight into some of the archetypes we will be using in our character creation.
-It is also a lot more similar to the mood we are trying to achieve.
+Another inspiration is the Swedish book “Cirkeln”.
+Now also a film.
+This is too is not necessary for you to read or watch.
+We are inspired by books use of stereotypical archetypes, that turn out to have much more complexity and depth.
+We take this with us in our character creation for “Coven”.

 ## Contents Warning